Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Experimental Design

-The clean baseline is a correct 5-fold CV workflow, not an oracle; it may itself carry positive selection bias from model selection on the validation folds (\citeproc{ref-cawley2010overfitting}{Cawley and Talbot 2010}), making the reported Class II \(\Delta\)AUC values conservative lower bounds relative to a true oracle evaluation.
-A deeper limitation: random stratified CV itself censors structural contamination.
-If a dataset contains repeated measures per subject, temporal ordering, or spatial proximity, random folding scatters correlated observations across folds, and the ``clean'' baseline already benefits from this structural leakage.
-The measured \(\Delta\)AUC captures selection bias \emph{on top of} this invisible structural contamination; on datasets with real temporal or group structure, the total leakage prevented by boundary-aware evaluation (e.g., group CV, temporal CV) would be larger --- though a boundary experiment on 129 temporal datasets (Section~\ref{sec-boundary}) shows the average effect is near zero on typical benchmarks and substantial only where real distribution drift exists.
-All \(\Delta\)AUC values measure deviation from this baseline, not from the true generalization error.
-Critically, all AUC values are computed from out-of-fold predictions: each observation is scored only by a model that never saw it during training.
-The resulting \(\Delta\)AUC values are therefore out-of-sample quantities, and all downstream statistics (means, confidence intervals, regressions) operate on held-out performance without circularity.
+The clean baseline is a correct 5-fold cross-validation workflow, not an oracle (the true generalization performance under the population data-generating distribution: computable on synthetic data, unobservable on real data).
+The clean baseline differs from the oracle in two directions.
+First, every 5-fold CV workflow that reports the best CV-mean across multiple candidate models has performed implicit selection on the validation folds, inflating the baseline's own performance estimate (\citeproc{ref-cawley2010overfitting}{Cawley and Talbot 2010}); the measured \(\Delta\)AUC = leaky − clean therefore captures the \emph{additional} inflation from the leakage perturbation on top of the baseline's residual selection bias.
+Second, on datasets with structural correlation (groups, temporal, spatial), random folding scatters correlated observations across folds, and the ``clean'' baseline already benefits from this structural leakage; the boundary experiment on 129 temporal datasets (Section~\ref{sec-boundary}) shows this affects the iid majority near-zero but substantially where real distribution drift exists.
+The reported Class II \(\Delta\)AUC values are conservative lower bounds relative to an oracle evaluation.
+All AUC values are computed from out-of-fold predictions: each observation is scored only by a model that never saw it during training, so all downstream statistics operate on held-out performance without circularity.

 The twenty-eight core experiments plus a boundary experiment span five categories: